codemilli/wikis/Create-a-guard.md

 Creating a new Guard is very easy.

 For example, to create a Guard named `yoyo` just create a new gem by running `bundle gem guard-yoyo`.

-Please make your Guard start with `guard-`, so that it can easily be found on RubyGems.
+NOTE: Please make your Guard start with `guard-`, so that it can easily be found on RubyGems.

 ```bash
 $ bundle gem guard-yoyo